Thaejaesh/crosses/README.md

 A modular ergonomic columar staggered keyboard by Good Great Grand Wonderful LLC.

-Made with a precise trackball sensor with the goal of eliminating the need to have another pointing device.
+Made with a precise trackball sensor.
+Eliminating the need to have another pointing device, everything is within reach.

 ### Features